Kar1stan/TerraformS3Project/README.md

 $ terraform apply

 ```
-If you want to destroy your resources in AWS open the terminal and run:
+If you want to destroy your resources in AWS open the terminal and run(you need to comment lifecycle block in main.tf file for command to work):
 ```
-$ terraform destroy (you need to comment lifecycle in main.tf file for command to work)
+$ terraform destroy
 ```
 For further help or additional errors [here]([https://webdriver.io/docs/gettingstarted](https://developer.hashicorp.com/terraform/tutorials/aws-get-star))ted